papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 * **Adaptive Weighting**: Dynamically adjusts the filter's range parameters based on local image coherence.
 * **Side Window Filtering**: Evaluates multiple shifted windows to identify the one that best aligns with the target pixel.
 * **Image Pyramids**: Employs recursive upsampling to optimize computational efficiency.

+The updated implementation incorporates a **magnitude-weighted cosine similarity metric** and **Lorentzian range weighting** for more accurate edge-aware upsampling.

 .. code-block:: hlsl
    :caption: Helper Math Functions